rad73/web-automation-2017/README.md

 ## Applications

-Small businesses, as well as huge enterprises, can benefit from applying web automation solutions.
+Small businesses, as well as huge enterprises, can benefit from using web automation solutions.
-Here are some simple examples of what companies do.
+Here are some examples of what companies do.

 When a new customer is registered in a client relations management system, create a new queue in tickets tracker.
 For every service, that customer requested inside CRM, create a new ticket in an appropriate queue.